 They may not seem massively significant, but the overall effect they can have on a property is outstanding.
 So, it’s time to start making changes today.
 Here are a couple of areas to focus your attention on.

 Doors take up very limited space.
 They’re not exactly the main attraction in any given room.
-But for those with a keen eye for design, they are a functional property feature that has so much more to offer than simply offering a means of passing from one room to another.
+But for those with a keen eye for design, they’re a functional property feature that has much more to offer than just a means of passing from one room to another.

 A good example?
 High-quality folding door systems.
 These types of doors are generally used for exterior walls, giving people access to a room and the outside world (usually the garden).
 They glide elegantly across the wall and open up the barrier between home and nature.